Association on Aging with Developmental Disabilities.

 The Association on Aging with Developmental Disabilities (A.A.D.D.) was initially formed in 1989 as a special interest group and became incorporated in 1994.
 The organization was created to support the increasing needs of older adults with developmental disabilities (intellectual disability, cerebral palsy, epilepsy, autism spectrum disorder, severe learning disabilities, and head injuries that occur by the age of 21).

 Challenges Unlimited is a year-round group socialization, recreation, and learning program for adults age 21 and older with developmental disabilities who want to gain skills, socialize, and participate in organized leisure/learning activities.
-The program offers a variety of activities to meet various interests, abilities, and skill levels, and participants have a voice in the programs that are offered.
+The program is health and wellness based, and offers a variety of activities to meet various interests, abilities, and skill levels, and participants have a voice in the programs that are offered.

 Independent Supported Living Assistance (ISLA):